LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

       Once you have successfully completed this procedure the Title bar of the Firmware Loader will display [+DMR]

-    - Click 'Select a file & Update'
+    - Click 'Select Open firmware file & Update'
-    - Select a previously downloaded .bin firmware file.
+    - Select a previously downloaded .zip firmware file.
 (The most recent file can be found at the download location given in [section 1.1](#download-links-and-other-resources))
       The Selected Firmware file will be patched with data from the official firmware and then downloaded to the radio.
     - When the download is complete, if the radio does not automatically reboot, turn the power off and on again.